JoshuaOrlandoR/Challenge-1-Repository/README.md

  ## Installation

  No installation needed, simply open the index file in your browser of choice, or go to the website being hosted by github!
- The link is the following *add when site is hosted*
+ The link is the following [Hosted Site](https://joshuaorlandor.github.io/Challenge-1-Repository/)

  ##Credits